 In the Western world, we have been so materially blessed that few of us have to consider where we’ll get our next meal.
 In fact, in the U.S., where more than 2 in 3 adults is considered overweight or obese, food is not only taken for granted, it has become sickeningly indulgent.
 Not only do we have drive-thrus at every corner, you can now have pre-portioned ingredients delivered to your doorstep so you don’t have to bother trekking to the grocery store.
 If Mother Teresa were to read the posts on sites like Blue Apron review, she would likely be aghast at the sheer indulgence and waste of the modern Western world.
-The lowest of the meal delivery boxes starts at $10/plate, a figure that Mother Teresa probably could have used to feed an entire orphanage for a day.
+The cheapest meal delivery boxes start at $10/plate, a figure that Mother Teresa probably could have used to feed an entire orphanage for a day.

 Mother Teresa made it a point to care for people’s physical needs before embarking on curing their spiritual ones.
 She once said that by feeding and helping the downtrodden, she was “feeding and helping Jesus, for that is what he commanded, to help the poor”.
 In looking to Mother Teresa’s example, we are reminded of the importance to recognize people’s most fundamental human needs.
 Through food, we can offer the hungry hope, dignity, and health.
 Possibly then will they see the message of God’s love lived out.